Jahdai

-Jahdai is a biblical figure that according to 1 Chron 2:47, is either a concubine or a descendant of Caleb.
+Jahdai is a biblical figure who according to 1 Chronicles 2:47, was either a concubine or a descendant of Caleb, son of Hezron.
 The text is ambiguous on the matter.
 1 Chronicles 2:46-48 (Young's Literal Translation) reads: 46And Ephah concubine of Caleb bare Haran, and Moza, and Gazez; and Haran begat Gazez.

 47And sons of Jahdai: Regem, and Jotham, and Geshem, and Pelet, and Ephah, and Shaaph.